elviejo79/stake-pool-operator/docs/stake_pool_operator_how_to_compact.md

 # 1. Stake pool operator How-to COMPACT editino
-The goal of this edition is to just present the commands that are typed on the terminal.
+The goal of this edition is to just present the commands that are typed on the terminal in the video series: [Stake pool opeator Journey](https://www.youtube.com/playlist?list=PLnPTB0CuBOBxWkg6WuocFSvu-9VIzgg7I).
-If you need further clarification, please review the [complete how-to guide](stake_pool_operator_how_to.md).
+If you want to review the whole context, please review the [complete how-to guide](stake_pool_operator_how_to.md).

 ```sh
 ```
 # 2. Start Jormungandr node